niess/calzone/docs/source/api.rst

    This class provides an interface for inspecting a `G4VPhysicalVolume`_ of an instanciated Monte Carlo geometry.
-Note that the geometry is static, i.e. it cannot be modified once it has been built.
+Note that the geometry is static, i.e. it cannot be modified once it has been built, except for volume's :py:class:`role <Volume.role>`.

    :py:class:`Volume` objects are linked to a :py:class:`Geometry`, and cannot be instanciated directly.
 Instead, they are indexed from a geometry, e.g. as